Registration opens soon (Feb 17)!

 Join the waitlist:

-If registration is full, you can join the waitlist here.
+If registration is full for the week that you're interested in, you can join the waitlist here.

-NEW requirements for free registration to the 2019 CampBioE program:
+Requirements for free registration to the 2020 CampBioE program:

 at https://www.benefits.gov/benefit/2013.
 We are no longer offering free registration based on school district or minority status.
 This

 applies to all applicants in each week of the camp (including the fourth week reserved for URM students).
 If you qualify for free registration, please indicate that on your application.
 You may be asked to provide proof at check-in on the first day

 of camp.
 Any questions may be addressed to Erin Schuetz (email@example.com).

 The 2020 program will be held at the University of Pittsburgh Community Engagement Center in Homewood.

 Pittsburgh, PA 15208